IAMS MY

 4. Firstly, identify the potential cause for your dog to shake or tremble.
 If your dog is shaking out of excitement, anxiety, or stress, it is not a matter of concern, and you can simply try to calm the pet down.
 If the animal is shaking due to cold, wrap it in blankets and layers until the dog’s shaking stops.
 However, if neither of these is the cause, look for other symptoms of illness or injury.
 The shaking might be due to either of those, and your dog may need immediate medical help.

-6. If your dog is shivering due to cold, wrap them in blankets until they feel warm.
+6. If your dog is shivering due to the cold, wrap them in blankets until they feel warm.
 If they are feeling anxious, you can take them to a place where they feel safe.
 You can also talk to them in a comforting tone until they feel calm.

 7. Should I be worried if my dog is shaking?

 8. A dog’s shaking or shivering is not always a matter of concern.
 For instance, if it is caused by anxiety, stress, or excitement, the shaking will stop in a few minutes, or as soon as your dog calms down.
 Also, if it is caused due to cold, it will stop once your dog feels warm again.
-However, if it is caused due to an injury, or is accompanied by symptoms like vomiting and diarrhea, it is a matter of concern and needs immediate attention from a vet.
+However, if it is caused due to an injury, or is accompanied by symptoms like vomiting and diarrhoea, it is a matter of concern and needs immediate attention from a vet.
 You may also need to consult a vet if your dog is a senior suffering from shaking or trembling.

 9. What does it look like when a dog has tremors?